 If you’re interested in maximizing reach while automating the process, these campaigns will definitely be worth testing.

 Goal-Optimized: What to Expect

-> With such a new product, it can be hard to speculate the long-term benefits of using goal-optimized shopping campaigns.
+With such a new product, it can be hard to speculate on the long-term benefits of using goal-optimized shopping campaigns.
 As we always recommend, the most important thing in digital advertising is to test and understand what works best for you.

-> Google’s new product launches are known to have a few hiccups, but the kinks usually work themselves out over time.
+Google’s new product launches are known to have a few hiccups, but the kinks usually work themselves out over time.
 If you have the time and budget to test while also accepting that there may be a few bumps in the road, goal-optimized campaigns could be a great way to increase your reach and conversions.

 For a Shopping campaign with a lot of data, structuring campaigns by user intent could be the perfect setup to get even more efficient spend and return on that investment.